 Throughout the 19th century, moulds were made of all known diseases that affected the skin, and over 4,000 of these have been put on display in one of the hospital’s 17th century buildings.
 It is a creepy, fascinating place, but unfortunately rarely open to visitors, and only when pre-arranged.

-Note: the garden is not always open at weekends, but should be from May to September.
+Note: the garden is not always open at weekends, but is generally open other days during the spring and summer.